MusicalArtist12/Juliaviolet.dev/public/Unpubished/Server.md

 ---
+header: {
-title: 'Server'
+    title: 'Server',
-subtitle: 'No, you cannot have a link'
+    subtitle: 'No, you cannot have a link',
-photos: ['/ProjectPhotos/server.png']
+    photos: ['/ProjectPhotos/server.png'],
     publishDate: 'April 16, 2024'
+}

 ---